Frequently Asked Questions, and Answers

 Your local community mental health center is a great starting point.
 Johnson County Mental Health offers a wide range of mental health and substance abuse services to residents in Olathe.
 They will conduct an assessment of your situation and link you to the appropriate intervention or provide referral to other community agencies.
 They can be reached at 913-826-4200.

 Will talking about suicide or asking about suicidal intentions encourage the person to kill themselves?

 No. Asking a person directly about their suicidal feelings will often lower their anxiety level and act as a deterrent.
 Conveying openness and concern can help a person feel comfortable to talk about their problems and help them feel less isolated.

-Which providers can be used with the district’s EAP?
+Which providers can be used with the district’s Employee Assistance Program?

 My student is much more irritable after being home so long.
 Should they see a counselor when school resumes?

 Anytime a student is showing more irritation (or more lethargy) than usual, seeing their school counselor is a good idea.
 The school counselor will be able to work with the student to determine whether the student’s behavior is situational or more serious.

 If we think our student needs to see a counselor/therapist, how do we go about setting up an appointment?